boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    *  2r3c (two-rate three-color) rate limiter

       This was initially defined in {{!RFC2698}}, and its improved version in {{!RFC4115}}.
-In essence, the traffic is assigned to one of the 3
+In essence, the traffic is assigned to one of the these three
       categories:

-      -  green, for traffic under CIR
+      -  Green, for traffic under CIR

-      -  yellow, for traffic between CIR and PIR
+      -  Yellow, for traffic between CIR and PIR

-      -  red, for traffic above PIR
+      -  Red, for traffic above PIR

       An inbound 2c3r meter implemented with {{!RFC4115}}, compared to